What are the parts of speech in Spanish?

 2. Pronouns (Pronombres)

 Pronouns replace nouns so you don’t repeat the same word over and over.
+They’re the shortcut words — the ones that let sentences flow naturally without constant repetition.

 In Spanish a pronoun is el pronombre.